Connect with us

 Years later, the project is yet to take off.

-On Friday, the National Land Commission (NLC) reserved 0.85 acres for the project that is expected to replace ferry and Liwatoni Floating Bridge operations.
+On Friday, the National Land Commission (NLC) reserved 0.85 acres for the project that is expected to replace the ferry and Liwatoni Floating Bridge operations.

 In a gazette notice dated November 5, NLC chairman Gershom Otachi directed the Kenya Ports Authority to develop the land within six months failing which it will revert to its owners.